stenehall/stenehall.github.io/_posts/2017-07-04-learning-flow.md

 ### Class types

 Flow works well with es6 classes.
 Flow is a nominal type system.
 Meaning even if two classes have the same structure you must use the correct class name when typing them.
+In some cases you might want to use the same type for two different classes, this is used with an interface.

 ```typescript
 class AFancyClass {